serhan-yilmaz/RokaiXplorer/helpfiles/how_top_items_selected.md

  - \(q_i\): Log fold change for item \(i\)
  - \(s_i\): Standard error of the log fold change for item \(i\)

-We compute an adjusted score to quantify the magnitude:
+We compute an adjusted score to quantify the effective magnitude:
 - \(q'_i = |q_i| - 3 s_i\)

 Then, we sort the terms according to \(q'_i\) and obtain the top items.